Ali Sher Khan Anchan: Mughal Invasion

 The Mughal court historians, Abdul Hamid Lahori and Muhammad Saleh Kamboh, record an invasion of Baltistan by the subahdar of Kashmir during the reign of Jahangir (r.
-1605–1627), which met a defeat on the hand of Ali Sher Anchan.
+1605–1627), which met a defeat on the hand of Anchan.

+Legacy

+As the population of Skardu grew, it faced scarcity of drinkable water during winter and flooding during summer.
+For this Anchan dammed the Satpara Lake, which before had been seasonal stream.
+A stream, known as Satpara Stream, was taken out of it by his queen Mandok Gyalmo to irrigate her gardens as well as to supply water to the town.
+Anchan built a number of forts in Kartaksha, leading it to be known as Kharmang or land of many forts.
+He also built the Kharpocho Fort in Skardu.
+He is accredited with introducing Polo in Baltistan, including at Shandur Polo Ground, for the first time.

+Anchan brought a number of war prisoners from Chilas, Brushal, Astore and Gilgit and got them settled in Kargil and Baltistan; their descendants still inhabit these areas and are known as Brokpas.

 Death and succession

 Ali Sher Anchan died in 1633, and was succeeded by Adam Khan.
 Anchan had appointed his other two sons, Abdal Khan and Ahmad Khan, as rulers of Kharmang and Roundu valleys, respectively.
 Soon fighting ensued between the three and Abdal Khan, being the strongest, expelled Adam from Skardu in 1633 who went to Delhi to ask Shah Jahan for help.
 Shah Jahan dispatched an army from Kashmir which invaded and occupied Skardu in 1634.
 Adam Khan was reinstalled as a vassal.

+All later rulers of Astore, Skardu, Roundu, and Kharmang prior to the Dogra conquest descended from Anchan.